PoiScript/orgize/README.md

 ## Features

-By now, orgize provides three features:
+By now, orgize provides four features:

 + `ser`: adds the ability to serialize `Org` and other elements using `serde`, enabled by default.

 + `chrono`: adds the ability to convert `Datetime` into `chrono` structs, disabled by default.

 + `syntect`: provides `SyntectHtmlHandler` for highlighting code block, disabled by default.

++ `preserve-property-order`: Uses `IndexMap` instead of `HashMap` to represent properties, disabled by default.

 ## License